znsio/specmatic-documentation/documentation/best_practices.md

 Organising contract files
 --------

-There are a handful of approaches to author and maintain .qontract files.
-Below are two examples:
+### Authoring Contract Files - The Dilemma

-* All scenarios and APIs in one .qontract file
+**All scenarios and APIs in one .qontract file**
 * Advantages
-        * Suitable for smaller services and applications
-        * Reuse structures and datatypes that are declared in the background section across many scenarios
     * One single place to look at
+    * Common structures and datatypes that are declared in the background section can be re-used across many scenarios
 * Disadvantages / Smells
     * The .qontract file can become large and becomes a scroll hell
-        * Merge conflicts etc. because everyone updates the same file etc.
+    * Churn and merge conflicts etc. because everyone updates the same file

-* One .qontract file per API endpoint which contains all positive and negative scenarios pertaining to that API endpoint.
+**One .qontract file per API endpoint**
 * Advantages
     * Short .qontract files
 * Disadvantages / Smells
     * Common structures / datatypes across endpoints have to be duplicated (because we cannot import one .qontract file inside another)

-So both these extremes are not necessarily suitable.
+As mentioned above, both of these extremes are necessarily the best.

 ### Single Responsibility Principle

-We recommend adhering to SRP as a guideline.
+We recommend adhering to SRP in order to achieve well authored contracts.

 * Each .qontract should have scenarios (regardless of whether they belong one endpoint or several endpoints) that are related to a single axis of change.
 * In other words, a contract file must change for one and only reason (entity, purpose or action).